-The children of a proprietor or partner who are paid by the proprietorship or partnership and have an employment relationship are considered to be workers, regardless of age.
-Spouses of single proprietors have been exempted from coverage, but the spouse of a partner who is working for the partnership and is paid for his or her services is a worker.
+A child of a proprietor who is paid by, and has an employment relationship with the proprietor, is a worker, regardless of age.
+Spouses of proprietors have been exempted from coverage, but the employed spouse of a proprietor may request voluntary coverage.